EU AI Act · Article 50 in force · marking deadline 2 December 2026

 At launch

 Chatbot disclosure, machine-readable marking, deepfake and AI-text labels.
-Applies from 2 Aug 2026 to anyone serving EU users.
+In force since 2 Aug 2026 for anyone serving EU users.

 Next